Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 #### Machine Learning

 Machine learning is a little different as a concept, but under the hood it is just statistics.
 This has been explained in many ways.
 At it's heart, we are looking for patterns in data to make predictions.
+Also, don't worry about A.I. taking you job.
+Worry about the person that knows how to use it taking you job.

 There are three main types of machine learning: